Designing the Outdoor Floor

 HOW, WHEN AND WHERE DID ORIENTAL WEAVERS START?

 Witt: Oriental Weavers is the world's largest woven, outdoor and printed rug manufacturer with more than 19,000 employees in our offices and factories throughout Africa, Asia, Europe and North America and ships rugs to nearly 150 countries.
-The company was formed in the late 1970s in Cairo, Egypt, and continually invests in expanding its production capacity and ability to service the growing global rug and carpet market.
+The company was formed in the late 1970s in Cairo, Egypt, and continually invests in expanding its production capacity

 In addition to manufacturing operations in the USA, Egypt and China, the company acquired a manufacturing facility in Turkey in early 2013 and is breaking ground on an aggressive expansion of that facility to be completed in early 2014.